 The below video takes you through connecting a LabJack U3 to an Edge Device and its installations within a Machine's electrical cabinet:

 If using Ethernet (Labjack T4): First configure the network on the T4.
 The USB cable can be plugged into any USB power source that provides over 2 watts of charging capacity.
 A 24V machine power to USB power supply is available from MachineMetrics.
 To install this power supply connect the negative terminal to a 0V terminal on the machine and the positive terminal to a +24V terminal.
 Be sure you are using 0V and 24V from the same power supply if your machine has multiple 24v rails.
 If you are unsure about what terminals to use, you may want to call your machine service resource.
 If your machine has no 24V power available you can purchase a 110V to 24V power supply from any industrial supplier or from MachineMetrics.
 For more information on the USB power supply, click here.

 If using USB (Labjack U3): We communicate with the device over USB, no further networking needed.

 If Ethernet (Labjack T4): Plug an ethernet cable into the port on the device.
 Note that the USB plug is for power and configuration only.

 3) Connect your signals

-Our I/O device can accept 0-24V wet signals, dry signals, or any voltage or amperage scaled output from a sensor, PLC output, or relay within the machine's electrical cabinet.
+Our I/O device can accept 0-24VDC signals, either from a sensor, PLC output, or relay within the machine's electrical cabinet.
 At a minimum, you will need a signal that represents that the machine is active.
 This is required for machine utilization.
 To track production, you will also need a signal that indicates that the machine has completed a cycle.